ghabs/notes.bengoldhaber/_posts/2021-01-10-January-2021-Update.md

 [Chef](https://g.co/kgs/4KsZVY): Really nice movie.
 Not sure how to describe it, but if you're interested in an indie low-conflict movie where Jon Favreau makes food, this is for you.

-[Twilight Imperium 4](https://steamcommunity.com/sharedfiles/filedetails/?id=1288687076): I mentioned a few newsletters ago I've been playing a lot of TI4; I've also been listening to [great TI4 podcasts](http://spacecatspeaceturtles.com/).
+[[Twilight Imperium 4]]: I mentioned a few newsletters ago I've been playing a lot of TI4; I've also been listening to [great TI4 podcasts](http://spacecatspeaceturtles.com/).
 If you want to play a game with me - or learn to play! - let me know.

 As always I love to hear from folks, drop me a line to discuss any of the above or something else.